 NFL Commissioner Roger Goodell and league owners can do all of the nudging and cajoling they want through the media.

-The Buffalo Bills are going to continue to take their sweet time when it comes to addressing when, where, or even whether they’ll build a new stadium.
+The Buffalo Bills are going to continue to take their sweet time when it comes to addressing when, where, or even if they'll build a new stadium.

 "We're going to take a very slow, quantitative, objective view on what makes sense."